 Fig. 1.
 Left panel: Differential conditioning paradigm.
-A pain intensity of ~ VAS 40 will be induced by applying thermal heat stimuli to capsaicin-pretreated skin (tonic pain, USmedium).
+A pain intensity of ~ VAS 40 will be induced by applying thermal heat stimuli to capsaicin-pretreated skin (ongoing pain, USmedium).
 An increase and decrease in temperature level will lead to pain exacerbation (~ VAS 80, USincrease) and pain relief (~ VAS 0, USdecrease), respectively.
 The design consists of habituation, acquisition, extinction training, and reinstatement manipulation and test.
 The instruction manipulation depending on group allocation will be implemented before the extinction training.
 Right panel: US expectancy rating.
 The trial structure including US expectancy and US painfulness and (un-)pleasantness ratings is as follows: After 4-7 s, where a fixation cross is presented, the CS will be shown alongside the US expectancy question which will be displayed until a rating is provided, or when the maximum time of 7 s has been reached.
 7.5 s after CS+ onset, a temperature change (USincrease or USdecrease) will occur for 8 s in 75% of the trials.
 The CS will be presented for 9 s, after which the fixation cross will reappear on the screen.
-10.5 s after US onset, the US painfulness question will be presented for up to 15 s or until a rating has been provided.
+12 s after US onset, the US painfulness question will be presented for up to 15 s or until a rating has been provided.
 After 0.5 s, the US (un-)pleasantness question will follow.